Disaster recovery best practices with Azure File Sync

 • Locally-redundant storage (LRS): With LRS, every file is stored three times within an Azure storage cluster.
 This protects against loss of data due to hardware faults, such as a bad disk drive.
 However, if a disaster such as fire or flooding occurs within the data center, all replicas of a storage account using LRS may be lost or unrecoverable.

 • Zone-redundant storage (ZRS): With ZRS, three copies of each file stored, however these copies are physically isolated in three distinct storage clusters in different Azure availability zones.
 Availability zones are unique physical locations within an Azure region.
 Each zone is made up of one or more data centers equipped with independent power, cooling, and networking.
-A write to storage is not accepted until it is written to the storage clusters in all three availability zones.
+A write to storage isn't accepted until it's written to the storage clusters in all three availability zones.

-• Geo-zone-redundant storage (GZRS): You can think of GZRS as if it were like ZRS but with geo-redundancy.
+• Geo-zone-redundant storage (GZRS): Think of GZRS as ZRS but with geo-redundancy.
 With GZRS, files are stored three times across three distinct storage clusters in the primary region.
 All writes are then asynchronously replicated to a Microsoft-defined secondary region.

 For a robust disaster recovery solution, most customers should consider ZRS.
 ZRS adds the least amount of extra cost for its added data redundancy benefits and is also the most seamless in the event of an outage.
 If your organization's policy or regulatory requirements require geo-redundancy for your data, consider either GRS or GZRS.